-Let us summarizing what we have derived up to this point.
-First, there is a skew-symmetric bilinear product $\alpha$ which obeys both a Leibnitz identity and a Jacobi identity.
+Let us summarize what we have up to this point.
+First, there is a skew-symmetric bilinear product $\alpha$ which obeys both a Leibniz identity and a Jacobi identity.
 As such it forms a Lie algebra.
 Then there is a symmetric bilinear product $\sigma$ and a universal parameter $x$ which is a constant of nature.
 The normalized parameter $x$ can be $-1$, $0$, or $+1$ corresponding to elliptic, parabolic, or hyperbolic composability classes.
 In quantum mechanics case $x=-\hbar^2/4$ and the fact that the Planck constant is invariant is a non-trivial fact due to composability \cite{SahooPlank}.
 A side-effect of the invariance of the Planck constant as a consequence of composability is the impossibility to have a consistent theory of mixed classical-quantum world because classical and quantum mechanics belong in disjoint composability classes \cite{SahooPlank}.

-From $\sigma_{12} = \sigma_1 \sigma_2 + x \alpha_1 \alpha_2$ it is easy to see that there is a linear transformation $J$ between the space of observables to the space of generators called `dynamic correspondence'' \cite{AlfsenShultz} or ``the equivalence of observables and generators'' \cite{GrginDualityPaper} such that $J \sigma J = \sqrt{x} I$ .
+From $\sigma_{12} = \sigma_1 \sigma_2 + x \alpha_1 \alpha_2$ it is easy to see that there is a linear transformation $J$ from the space of observables to the space of generators called `dynamic correspondence'' \cite{AlfsenShultz} or ``the equivalence of observables and generators'' \cite{GrginDualityPaper} such that $J \sigma J = \sqrt{x} I$ .

 This map is the root cause of the existence of complex numbers in all quantum mechanics formulations even when quantum mechanics is represented over real numbers \cite{AdlerQuaternions}.
-The classical case is subtle and it looks like dynamic correspondence is not present, but in fact in all composability classes one can construct an associative product based on the products $\alpha$ and $\sigma$ and in the case of classical physics $J$ is a nilpotent element.

-We can now investigate the consequences of the skew-symmetry of the product $\alpha$ over the product $\sigma$.
+We can now investigate the relationship between the product $\alpha$ and the product $\sigma$.

-In general the products $\alpha$ and $\sigma$ are not necessarily associative. for an arbitrary product $*$, a measure of non-associativity is the associator:
+In general the products $\alpha$ and $\sigma$ are not necessarily associative.
+For an arbitrary product $*$, a measure of non-associativity is the associator:

-Using the Jordan and Leibnitz identities along with the skew-symmetry of the product $\alpha$, one can show \cite{GrginCompPaper} that there is a relationship between the $\alpha$ associator and $\sigma$ associator, called the Petersen identity:
+Using the Jordan and Leibniz identities along with the skew-symmetry of the product $\alpha$, one can show \cite{GrginCompPaper} that there is a relationship between the $\alpha$ associator and $\sigma$ associator, called the Petersen identity: